 Javiette Samuel is the assistant vice chancellor for diversity and engagement, director of community engagement and outreach, and an affiliated faculty member in the Department of Child and Family Studies.
 She is an experienced engaged scholar with a unique combination of educational, interpersonal, and creative skills.
 She has worked with P-20 students, families, and underrepresented communities for nearly 25 years, focusing on engagement, outreach, and evidence-based programs.

 Samuel has served as a faculty member and extension administrator at the University of Kentucky, Kentucky State University, and Tennessee State University.
 A three-time UT alumna, Samuel earned her bachelor’s in 1996, master’s in 1999, and doctorate in 2002.
-She is an active member of Alpha Kappa Alpha sorority.
+She is an active member of Alpha Kappa Alpha Sorority, Incorporated and a member of the Alpha Pi Omega Foundation.
+Samuel serves on various boards and is a member of the Leadership Knoxville Class of 2021.
 She enjoys reading, writing poetry, outdoor adventures, and spending quality time with her beautiful granddaughters.

 Executive Director for Diversity and Engagement

 Janelle Coleman is currently the executive director for diversity and engagement at UT.
 In this role, she acts as a consultant to senior administrators and department leaders to support diversity, inclusion and engagement efforts in their areas.
 She assists in the development and implementation of goals and objectives for the Division of Diversity and Engagement in alignment with institutional goals, and partners with the Office of Institutional Research to prepare analysis of data and other evidence related to the progress of the institution in diversity, engagement, and inclusion.
 She also serves as liaison between the division and the chancellor’s commissions and the Council for Diversity and Inclusion.